Invoiced/api/source/includes/_estimates.md

 ]
 ```

-This endpoint sends a credit note to your customer.
+This endpoint sends an estimate to your customer.

 ### HTTP Request

-`POST /credit_notes/:id/emails`
+`POST /estimates/:id/emails`

 ### Request Parameters